 Potassium chromium sulfate

 Preferably to take a glass

 - First, you should make a mixture of different sulfates.
-Take 100 grams of potassium aluminium sulfate and 12 grams of potassium chromium sulfate, and put in a glass.
+Take 100 grams of potassium aluminum sulfate and 12 grams of potassium chromium sulfate, and put them in a glass.

-- Then, pour 400 ml of hot water into the glass, and stir the mixture until it's completely dissolved.
+- Then, pour 400 milliliters of hot water into the glass, and stir the mixture until it's completely dissolved.